 - Add a layer of small logs of about 4 cm, and then one or two layers of kindling.
 Remember that air is important – approx. 1 cm between the pieces of wood is the perfect spacing.

-- Put a couple of firelighters on top of the layer of kindling wood or use some newspaper.
-Be aware that newspaper produces unnecessary amounts of ashes and contributes to more soot.
+- Put a couple of firelighters on top of the layer of kindling wood.
+Be aware if you use newspaper, it produces unnecessary amounts of ashes and contributes to more soot.

 - Light it!
 The last step is easy, just light it and close the door!
 Some chimneys take more time to create good draught than others.
 If the draught is insufficient, it might be an idea to open the door to the wood stove slightly until it is properly burning.
 If the house or cabin is "too" insulated, you might want to open a window.
 The same applies if the kitchen ventilator is on.